Saraglal/numerical-optimization/5.Second Order Optimization/README.md

 ## Second Order Optimization

 This lab explores second-order optimization methods, including Newton's method and BFGS.
-The `second_order_optimization.py` script provides implementations for these advanced optimization techniques.
+The `Newton-BFGS.ipynb` provides implementations for these advanced optimization techniques.